qdm12/My-Computing-course/02. How to write good code/readme.md

 - You mostly need to know about **if**, **elif** (*else if*) and **else**.
 - And **for loops**, but I'll teach you that

-Before going any further, time to Vagrant up
+Before going any further, time to Vagrant up :crystal_ball: